cyanreg/avtransport/draft-qstream-spec.md

 Data segments and packets may arrive out of order and be duplicated.
 Implementations SHOULD assemble them into complete packets, but MAY skip segments, packets or even frames due to latency concerns, and MAY try to decode and present incomplete or damaged data.

+Implementations MAY send duplicate segments to compensate for packet loss, should bandwidth permit.

+Implementations SHOULD discard any packets and segments that arrive after their presentation time.
+Implementations SHOULD garbage collect any packets and segments that arrive with unrealistically far away presentation times.

 EDC segments
 ------------
 The data in an Error Detection and Correction packet is laid out as follows: